 Ben has a strong practice in all areas of criminal law.
-He is a CPS Level Three Prosecutor and has an equally successful and busy defence practice.
-He has also appeared as a led junior for both the prosecution and the defence in the full range of criminal work.
+He has s successful and busy defence practice and is also a CPS Level Three Prosecutor.
+He has appeared as a led junior for both the prosecution and the defence in the full range of criminal work.
 He has experience of conducting paperless trials and presenting cases to juries electronically.
-He is comfortable with conducting proceedings through interpreters.

 His practice encompasses the full range of criminal law, including sexual offences, serious violent offences, firearms and drug trafficking.
 He has a particular expertise in complex and paper heavy fraud work and is regularly instructed in such matters.
-Having been instructed as prosecution junior in a series of paper heavy mortgage frauds he has considerable experience in dealing with disclosure of unused material, Section 8 applications and issues regarding PII and intelligence.
-He has successfully applied this experience to his defence practice.
+Having been previously instructed as prosecution junior in a series of paper heavy mortgage frauds he has considerable experience in dealing with disclosure of unused material, Section 8 applications and issues regarding PII and intelligence.
+He therefore has a particular interest in defending in such cases.
 Ben also has a strong interest in human rights and civil liberties and has successfully defended in prosecutions brought following demonstration and protests.

 - R v Ahmed, Khan and Cotter (July 2018)- Successful prosecution of County Lines drugs operation.
 This case rested on interpretation of phone evidence and drugs expert evidence.

-- R v Spedding EWCA Crim 1937 (July 2018) Appeal against sentence where the Court of Appeal overturned both the finding of dangerousness and reduced the sentence.
+- R v Spedding EWCA Crim 1937; 1 Cr.
+App.
+R. (S.) 3 (July 2018) Appeal against sentence where the Court of Appeal overturned both the finding of dangerousness and reduced the sentence.

 - R v Arthur Wilder (June 2018) Successful Prosecution of Defendant in a £1 Million mortgage fraud.